One protein is all you need: Discussion

 \subsubsection{Acknowledgments}

 We thank Milot Mirdita for discussions and feedback about this work.
 This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through projects e-INFRA CZ [ID:90254], ELIXIR [LM2023055], CETOCOEN Excellence CZ.02.1.01/0.0/0.0/17\_043/0009632, ESFRI RECETOX RI LM2023069.
 This work was also supported by the CETOCOEN EXCELLENCE Teaming project supported from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857560.
-This work was also supported by the European Union (CLARA (No. 101136607), ERC FRONTIER (no.~101097822), ELIAS (No.~101120237)) and the Technology Agency of the Czech Republic under the NCC Programme from the state budget (No. RETEMED TN02000122) and under the NRP from the EU RRF (No. TEREP TN02000122/001N).
+This work was also supported by the European Union, ERC FRONTIER (No.~101097822), ELIAS (No.~101120237)) and the Technology Agency of the Czech Republic under the NCC Programme from the state budget (No.~RETEMED TN02000122) and under the NRP from the EU RRF (No.~TEREP TN02000122/001N).
+This work was also supported by the EU’s Horizon Europe Programme under the Grant agreement No. 101136607 (CLARA Project), and was co-funded by the EU from the Operational Programme Jan Amos Komenský (OP JAK) (project “Center for Artificial Intelligence and Quantum Computing in System Brain Research, reg. no. CZ.02.01.01/00/23\_029/0008437).
 This work was also supported by the Czech Science Foundation (GA CR) grant 21-11563M and by the European Union’s Horizon Europe program (ERC, TerpenCode, 101170268).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-M.S. acknowledges support by the National Research Foundation of Korea grants (RS-2020-NR049543, RS-2021-NR061659 and RS-2021-NR056571, RS-2024-00396026), Creative-Pioneering Researchers Program and Novo Nordisk Foundation (NNF24SA0092560).
+M.S.~acknowledges support by the National Research Foundation of Korea grants (RS-2020-NR049543, RS-2021-NR061659 and RS-2021-NR056571, RS-2024-00396026), Creative-Pioneering Researchers Program and Novo Nordisk Foundation (NNF24SA0092560).
+This work was supported with funding from Google.org via the Google PhD Fellowship (R.B.).

 {A\arabic{figure}} {A\arabic{table}}